 The DPO is a named point of contact for all Data Subjects whose data the school processes, and for the ICO.
+Full details of the DPO's responsibilities are set out in their SLA for Service.

 5.3 Representative of the data controller